When and what to learn in a changing world: Characterization of solutions: omitted proofs

-where $\Cav$ denotes the concave envelope (smallest majorizing concave function). \item \textbf{Geometric characterization of optimal experiments:} any optimal experiment at $p \in \Delta(\Theta)$ is supported over points where the supporting hyperplane of the convex hull of the subgraph of $\tilde{v}-c$ at $p$ meets the graph of $\tilde{v}-c$ and conversely, any Bayes-Plausible experiment supported over those points is optimal.
+\begin{appendixproposition} Consider an arbitrary continuous function $\tilde{v}$ over $\Delta(\Theta)$. \begin{enumerate}[label=(\roman*)] \item \textbf{Value of information via concave envelope:} $\InfoVal \tilde{v}(p) = \Cav [\tilde{v}-c] (p) + c(p)$. \item \textbf{Geometric characterization of optimal experiments:} any optimal experiment at $p \in \Delta(\Theta)$ is supported over points where the supporting hyperplane of the convex hull of the subgraph of $\tilde{v}-c$ at $p$ meets the graph of $\tilde{v}-c$ and conversely, any Bayes-Plausible experiment supported over those points is optimal.
 Further, for any $p \in \Delta(\Theta)$ there must exist some optimal experiment which induces at most $|\Theta|$ possible distinct posteriors (i.e. $|\supp(F_p)| \leq |\Theta|$). \end{enumerate} \end{appendixproposition}

-\paragraph{Stopping value and dynamic value of information acquisition.} Turning to optimal timing, recall some classical facts about optimal stopping (see e.g. \cite{peskir2006optimal} for a textbook reference). \begin{appendixproposition} Let $w$ a candidate value function.
+\paragraph{Stopping value and dynamic value of information acquisition.} The following proposition restates classical facts about optimal stopping (see e.g. \cite{peskir2006optimal}). \begin{appendixproposition} Let $w$ a candidate value function.
 The value in the problem of optimal timing of one-shot information acquisition with continuation value $w$, which is given by $\BellmanOperator w = \StopVal (\InfoVal w)$, is the unique solution $\tilde{w}$ to: